- Healthy Living

 Why do I need to get the flu vaccine?

 Getting your flu vaccine will decrease your chances of getting sick from the flu.
 If you do get the flu, it can help reduce the severity of your illness and the risk of hospitalization.
-It also helps to protect the people around you especially those who are at increased risk of severe illness, such as infants, children, pregnant people, elderly and those with chronic health conditions.
+It also helps to protect the people around you especially those who are at increased risk of severe illness, such as infants, children, pregnant people, elderly, and those with chronic health conditions.

 Where can I get the flu vaccine?